Accessibility & Audiovisual Media

 What kind of equipment maintenance do I need to consider?

 All equipment is subject to maintenance.
 Maintenance for accessibility equipment includes the replacement of foam headset or earbud covers after each use and cleaning of plastic headsets or earbuds.
 Batteries for audio description/assistive listening receivers will also need to be recharged or replaced periodically.

 If I currently have a show in production, should I assume that it will be captioned and audio described?

 No!
-Whether your show is being produced by Harpers Ferry Center or by an independent contractor, please verify that your program will be captioned and audio described and that assistive listening devices are available to visitors.
+Whether your show is being produced by Harpers Ferry Center or an independent contractor, verify that your program will be captioned and audio described and that assistive listening devices are available to visitors.

 Who can I contact for further information or assistance?

 For further assistance from Harpers Ferry Center, please call 304-535-5050.

 How do I let visitors know that these accessibility features are available?

 Providing clearly visible signage publicizing accessibility at your park is critical.
 The universal signs for closed captions, assistive listening, etc. may be found on the Map Symbols & Patterns for NPS Maps website and should be placed in clearly visible areas at your visitor center and elsewhere within the park.
 Publicize your accessibility features under the Accessibility link of Plan Your Visitor on your park's website.
 Also include this information in park publications such as newsletters and site bulletins.